charlesmchen/WeView2/home.md

 The WeView library is a tool for auto layout of iOS UIs.

 * WeView is an alternative to [iOS's built-in Auto Layout Mechanism](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/Articles/Introduction.html).
-* WeView's goal is provide an _easier, more natural, more expressive, and more maintainable_ mechanism for creating _dynamic, adaptive UIs_ with UIKit.
+* WeView's goal is provide an _easier, more natural, more expressive, and more maintainable_ way to create _dynamic, adaptive UIs_ with UIKit.
 * WeView builds on iOS's existing sizing and layout mechanisms.
 WeView is _compatible_ with any properly implemented UIViews without any modifications.
-* WeView draws on the concepts and vocabulary used by HTML and CSS layout (ie. margins, spacing, alignment, etc.).
+* WeView is _lightweight_: less than 5k lines of code, no dependencies.
-* WeView takes advantage of ARC and blocks and is compatible with _iOS 5 and later_.
+* WeView is compatible with _iOS 5 and later_.
 * WeView is available under a [permissive license](License.html).

 __Impatient?__ Skip ahead to [The Tutorial](Tutorial1.html).